| Size | Price | |

 The HCT-116 (wild-type p53) and HT-29 (mutant p53) cells were plated into the 96 well plates at a density of 5×103 in 200 μL of medium per well and the cells were incubated and allowed to attach overnight.
 The attached cells in the plates were treated with a series of drug concentrations: pramlintide (0–102.4 μg/mL), 5-FU (0–200 μM), OXA (0–300 μM), or IRN (0–160 μM) alone or in combination with three different concentrations of pramlintide (5, 10, and 20 μg/mL) that correspond to 0.5×IC50, IC50, and 2×IC50 in HT-29.
 Cells grown in medium alone (for treatment with pramlintide only) or containing an equivalent amount of DMSO served as control (for other treatment conditions).
 [1] Cells were incubated with the drugs at the indicated concentrations for 72 hours.
 All measurements were done in triplicate.
 After that, cell proliferation assay was performed per the manufacturer’s protocol.
 Briefly, MTT dye was added to the treated cells at a final concentration of 0.5 mg/mL in PBS.
 Then, the plates were incubated at 37°C for 3 hours and the MTT was discarded and the formazan product was dissolved by adding 100 μL of DMSO to each well, followed by shaking for 5 minutes.
 Then, the plates were read using an enzyme-linked immunosorbent assay plate reader at 570 nm with a reference wavelength of 690 nm.
 Cell viability was calculated as follows: absorbance of the experimental group/absorbance of the control group.
 The IC50 value was defined as the concentration needed for a 50% reduction in cell viability.
 Dose–effect analyses and IC50 calculations were performed using Compusyn software 1.0 |

-To investigate the synergistic potential of pramlintide with chemotherapy agents in colorectal cancer cell lines, we sought to test three different concentrations of pramlintide that correspond to 0.5×IC50, IC50, and 2×IC50 in each cell line.
-Nevertheless, due to high concentration requirements in HCT-116 cell lines, the limited amount of the drug available, and to be consistent with the investigated comparisons, we utilized pramlintide at concentrations of 5, 10, and 20 μg/mL, which correspond to 0.5×IC50, IC50, and 2×IC50 in HT-29.
-We demonstrated for the first time that at low and clinically achievable concentrations, pramlintide could synergistically inhibit colorectal cancer cell proliferation in HCT-116 and HT-29 cell lines when combined with 5-FU, OXA, and IRN in a concentration-dependent manner.
-These results suggest that pramlintide is a novel potential adjuvant anticancer agent with beneficial role in overcoming resistance to 5-FU, OXA, and IRN.
-Further in vivo and clinical studies are required to establish pramlintide as a valid chemopreventive and chemotherapeutic agent in colorectal cancer.
+To investigate the synergistic effect of pramlinide with chemotherapy drugs in colorectal cancer cell lines, we attempted to test three different concentrations of pramlinide, corresponding to 0.5×IC50, IC50, and 2×IC50 for each cell line.
+However, due to the high concentration requirement of pramlinide in the HCT-116 cell line and the limited drug supply, to maintain consistency with the comparisons studied, we ultimately used pramlinide concentrations of 5, 10, and 20 μg/mL, corresponding to 0.5×IC50, IC50, and 2×IC50 for the HT-29 cell line, respectively.
+We demonstrated for the first time that, at clinically achievable low concentrations, pramlinide, when used in combination with 5-fluorouracil (5-FU), oxaliplatin (OXA), and irinotecan (IRN), synergistically inhibits the proliferation of colorectal cancer cells in HCT-116 and HT-29 cell lines in a concentration-dependent manner.
+These results suggest that pramlintide is a novel potential adjuvant anticancer drug with beneficial effects in overcoming resistance to 5-fluorouracil (5-FU), oxaliplatin (OXA), and irinotecan (IRN).
+Further in vivo and clinical studies are needed to establish pramlintide as an effective chemoprevention and chemotherapy drug for colorectal cancer.
 [1]

 C173H268N51F3O55S2